dennis199441/vid2frame/README.md

-# vid2img
+# vid2frame
-Convert video into images
+vid2frame is built on top of opencv-python.
+It converts video into frames

 ## Python version
 Python 3.6.4